Ambush marketing: Olympic Games

 In July 2016, the Australian Olympic Committee sued mobile provider Telstra over adverts promoting its partnership with the Seven Network to offer subscribers free premium access to its digital coverage of the 2016 Summer Olympics, as the broadcaster's "official technology partner".
 The ad was set to a version of Peter Allen's song "I Go to Rio"—a phrase which was also used as the tagline of the campaign.
 The AOC argued that the promotion was deceiving and could imply that Telstra was an official sponsor of the Australian Olympic team (Telstra was previously an official sponsor, but ended its relationship in 2015).
 Telstra defended the ads, stating that they were intended to promote its relationship with the official broadcaster, and that it would amend the ads to disclaim that the company is not an official sponsor of the AOC or any related entities.
 On 29 July 2016, a federal court ruled in favor of Telstra, stating that there was "no doubt" the campaign was relating to the Games without using its trademarks, but that it was "not enough for the AOC to prove that the advertisements were Olympic-themed."

-The IOC's restrictive ambush marketing rules were one factor in the National Hockey League's decision to ban its players from the 2018 Olympics; for the previous five Olympics, the NHL scheduled an extended break in the regular season to allow players to participate, and placed its All-Star Game on hiatus.
+The IOC's restrictive ambush marketing rules were one factor in the National Hockey League's decision to not accommodate its players in the 2018 Olympics; for the previous five Olympics, the NHL scheduled an extended break in the regular season to allow players to participate, and placed its All-Star Game on hiatus.
 The NHL noted that the rules disallowed teams from promoting their players' participation in the tournament.

+The 2028 Summer Olympics in Los Angeles will, as a pilot, allow venues with naming rights held by official sponsors to continue using their names while the Games are in progress; with their status as "Founding Partners" of LA 2028, venues such as Honda Center and Intuit Dome will maintain their sponsored names during the Games.
+The organizing committee will also sell sponsorships to the temporary venues being constructed for the Games.
+Organizing committee CEO Casey Wasserman said he had to explain to the IOC that U.S. sports venues were commonly referred to by residents under their sponsored names, while the organizers also cited the previous 1984 Olympics in Los Angeles for their previous influence on the Olympics' commercial model.